dbafromthecold/IntroToPartitioning/PITCHME.md

 @title[Partition Sliding Windows]

 ### Partition Sliding Windows

-Method to remove old data and bring in new data periodically Implements the SWITCH, MERGE, & SPLIT functions Partitions in the table move “forward” but the overall number of partitions remains the same
+Method to remove old data and bring in new data periodically <br>
+Implements the SWITCH, MERGE, & SPLIT functions <br>
+Partitions in the table move “forward” but the overall number of partitions remains the same

 ---